-The voyage continues – read the first chapter!
+The voyage continues – read the first two chapters!

 Previous Dispatches ~ April 3, 2018: